HenryQW/blog/_posts/2018-04-19-henry's-dashboard.md

 Using gulp I achieved:
 1. SCSS was compiled into browser-readable CSS(gulp-sass).
 2. Js files were translated into browser-readable versions(via `gulp-babel`) with all dependencies(via `gulp-browserify`) and combined into a single js file(via gulp-concat).
-3. Both CSS and JS are all minified to improve loading speed, but `gulp-sourcemaps` still allows them to be revert back during console debugging.
+3. Both CSS and JS are all minified to improve loading speed, but `gulp-sourcemaps` still allows them to be reverted back during console debugging.
 4. Reduced amount of configurations needed (previously I was using babel, uglify and browserify separately).

 {% highlight js%}